Process Improvement Methodologies: 9 Frameworks Compared

 Regardless of which methodology you choose, the implementation process follows a consistent pattern.
 These steps apply to any framework and provide a structured path from problem identification to sustained improvement.

-- Identify problem areas.
+1. Identify problem areas.
 Use performance metrics, employee feedback, and process audits to pinpoint where inefficiencies exist.
-Engage the people who do the work daily—they often see bottlenecks that metrics alone miss.
-Maintaining a risk and issue log helps capture and prioritize the problems that surface during assessment.
+The people who do the work daily often see bottlenecks that metrics alone miss.
+Maintaining a RAID log helps capture and prioritize the problems that surface during this assessment.

-- Implement and test.
+5. Implement and test.
 Deploy changes on a controlled scale first.
-PDCA’s test-and-learn cycle applies here regardless of which primary methodology you’re using—validate that the change works before rolling it out broadly.
+PDCA’s test-and-learn cycle applies here regardless of which primary methodology you’re using: validate that the change works before rolling it out broadly.

 Measuring the Impact of Process Improvement